Mauricio-Urrego/glasses-for-woocommerce/readme.txt

 = Does it take long to process my products? =

 If you have a lot of products please give it some time to work, it will let you know when it is complete.
-If it is taking longer than expected then please report a bug.
-We'll add a progress bar soon ;)
+If it is taking longer than expected then please report a bug ;)

 = Why don't the colors have human names assigned to them like red, blue, or green? =